hrumhurum/docker-recipes/cron/README.md

 ## Let's Check It

-To verify that `cron` is running, you should take a look at cron log file located at `/app/var/log/cron.log`.
+To verify that the `cron` is running, you should take a look at cron log file located at `/app/var/log/cron.log`.
 It should have a new line appended every minute or so.
 The web interface of the sample app allows you to access the log file by clicking a corresponding link.